daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ```bash
 daytona create
 ```
+Choose Github as provider and select the python-project-template repository.

   #### Step 2.4.1 Provide workspace name
   The name of the workspace is usually the repository name if you didn't modify it when prompted in the creation of the workspace.
 In my case, it's `python-project-template`